-As part of our "Libris 175" celebrations which marked 175 years of public library service in Wellington, Mayor Wade-Brown unveiled a plaque at the spot near Parliament where a Wellington's first library - raupo hut - stood.
+As part of the celebrations marking 175 years of public library service in Wellington, our Mayor unveiled a plaque at the spot near Parliament where a raupo hut stood - Wellington's first library.
+These celebrations included a series of events under the general title of Libris 175.
 Our Libraries and Community Spaces took part in the first New Zealand Chinese Language Week (September 2015).
 They hosted a variety of events including language lessons, story time for children, and painting and calligraphy classes.
 Progress also continued on our Johnsonville Library which is becoming part of the community facilitates hub in Johnsonville.
-Located on Moorefield Road, near the Johnsonville Community Centre and Keith Spry pool, the renowned Wellington Architects - Athfield Architects - worked with the community on design options.
+Located on Moorefield Road, near the Johnsonville Community Centre and Keith Spry pool, the renown Wellington Architects - Athfield Architects - worked with the community on possible design options.
 The design chosen has a covered walkway that connects the new library, to the recently renovated Keith Spry Pool, and though to Memorial Park.
 User satisfaction with library services and facilities has improved.

-MEASURE 2015/16 ACTUAL PERFORMANCE 2015/16 TARGET User satisfaction with Library services and facilities 90% 93% 2014/15 PERFORMANCE 87%
+Measure 2015/16 Actual Performance 2015/16 Target User satisfaction with Library services and facilities 90% services and radiilles 93% 2014/15 Performance 87%